syncfusion-content/wpf-docs/wpf/SplitButton/Multi-Line-Support.md

 ![](Multi-Line-Support_images/Multi-Line-Support_img1.png)

-> Note: This property only applicable for Large Size Mode Buttons.
+N> This property only applicable for Large Size Mode Buttons.